mikaylamancini1/UIFinalProject/README.md

-# UIFinalProject
+# How to use a Rubik's cube
-How to use a Rubik's cube
+UI Final Project

 Group 1: Emma Schwartz, add name here